 Welcome to my home page

-I am an assistant professor with the Deparment of Computer Science & Engineering at the University of Connecticut.
+I am an associate professor of Computer Science & Engineering at the University of Connecticut.
 My research interests are in computational biology and bioinformatics, with an emphasis on computational phylogenetics and comparative genomics.
 More generally, I am interested in algorithms and combinatorial optimization.
 I lead the computational biology research group where we develop new computational methods, efficient algorithms, and powerful software tools to help answer fundamental biological questions.

 The computer science and engineering department at UConn is one of the best places in the world for doing research in computational biology and bioinformatics (for example, see this metrics-based ranking).
 The following positions are available in my research group: